On a Novel Application of Wasserstein-Procrustes for Unsupervised Cross-Lingual Learning: Experiments

-The second set of experiments justify that the simple iterative procedure displayed in Algorithm~\ref{IH} works and we explain under what circumstances it can be relaxed or needs some help in the form of either supervision or a natural initialization matrix $W_{0}$.
-For the following controlled experiments, we set the initialization matrix to be the identity.
-We experiment with the following four approaches: \begin{itemize} \item \textit{Hungarian.} Running the Hungarian algorithm for only one iteration, and then taking the permutation matrix $P$ as the map. \item \textit{Cut Iterative Hungarian (CIH).} Running the Hungarian algorithm to update $Y \leftarrow PY$ and $X\leftarrow XW$ (see Algorithm~\ref{CIH}). \item \textit{Iterative Hungarian (IH).} Running the previous iterative procedure but considering the different natural initializations (see Algorithm~\ref{IH}). \item \textit{Supervised Iterative Hungarian (SIH).} We learn the correct mapping from a random subsample of 5\% of the words, and then we run the IH algorithm for the remaining words. \end{itemize} The experiments from this subsection recreate those by \citet{DBLP:conf/aistats/GraveJB19}.
-We use fastText \citep{bojanowski2017enriching,joulin2017bag} to train word embeddings on 100M English tokens from the 2007 News Crawl corpus.\footnote{\url{http://statmt.org/wmt14/translation-task.html}} The different experiments in this section consist of changing the different training conditions and correctly mapping the results.
-We train the models using Skipgram \citep{article} unless stated otherwise, and using the standard parameters of fastText.\footnote{\url{https://github.com/facebookresearch/fastText}} We perform the following four experiments: \begin{itemize} \item \textbf{Seed.} We only change the seed used to generate the word embeddings in our fastText runs.
+The different experiments in this section consist of changing the different training conditions and correctly mapping the results.
+We train the models using Skipgram \citep{article} unless stated otherwise, using the standard parameters of fastText.\footnote{\url{https://github.com/facebookresearch/fastText}} We perform four experiments: \begin{itemize} \item \textbf{Seed.} We only change the seed used to generate the word embeddings in our fastText runs.
 The source and the target are word embeddings trained using the same parameters. \item \textbf{Window.} We use window sizes of 2 and 10, respectively.
 The source and the target correspond to word embeddings trained on the same data but with different window sizes. \item \textbf{Algorithm.} We train the first algorithm with Skipgram and the second one with CBOW \citep{article}.
 The source and the target correspond to word embeddings trained on the same data but using a different method. \item \textbf{Data.} We separate the dataset in two different parts of the same length.
 We train corresponding word embeddings from the two separate parts.
 The source and the target correspond to word embeddings trained with the same parameters but on different data. \end{itemize}